shyamgovind/about-puppet/2016.4.2/01 - Forge module use - NTP example.md

 #### A little about NTP in Linux

-So, NTP ( Network Time Protocol ) is way to ensure your machines are in sync w.r.t time.
+So, NTP ( Network Time Protocol ) is way to ensure the clocks of your machines are in sync.
 That's all !

 The NTP server listens on port 123 and uses UDP.
 The NTP clients send requests to NTP server to sync its time with it.
 The config file used by both NTP server and client is _/etc/ntp.conf_ ( for RedHat and Ubuntu systems ).
 The NTP service ( called _ntpd_ ) acts as a server and/or a client depending on its configuration.